-Saturday, Oct 4, 1 - 4 pm - Join the Franklin Historical Society for a special FREE movie event to celebrate the "raising of the barn."
+Saturday, Oct 4, 1 - 4 pm - Join the Franklin Historical Society for a special FREE movie event at the Franklin Public Library to celebrate the "raising of the barn."
 We will be showing the 1947 classic, "The Egg And I", with Claudette Colbert, Fred McMurray, and introducing "Ma and Pa Kettle".
 Cine dressed as a hardworking farmer or as carefree Ma and Pa Kettle to be eligible to win a door prize.
 Refreshments will be served.
 Bring the children /grandchildren to this fun, family film, "The Egg And I".
 Donations to the barn would be appreciated

 See "ya" there!

 Fall Barn Dance

 Sunday, Nov.
 9 1-4 pm - The FHS will be hosting its annual Fall Barn Dance at the Hideaway Pub & Eatery 9643 S. 76 St. There will be music by Vern & The Originals, raffles, games, dancing and a lot of fun.
 Advanced tickets at the Hideaway or by calling Luanne Burdick at 414-423-0065.
 All proceeds go to the FHS barn fundraising project.